Glögg: Traditions

 Glögg is a traditional Swedish drink during winter, especially around Christmas.
-Drinking glögg around christmas became a tradition in the 19th century.
-Home made glögg were common, and wine dealers offered their unique blends which were typically marketed with fanciful labels with tomte motifs.
-Since the 20th century glögg is traditionally served with almonds, raisins, gingerbread bisquits and saffron buns.
-In 2021, around 2,9 million litres of glögg were sold at Systembolaget.
+Drinking glögg around Christmas became a tradition in the 19th century.
+Homemade glögg was common, and wine dealers offered their unique blends which were typically marketed with fanciful labels with tomte motifs.
+Since the 20th century glögg is traditionally served with almonds, raisins, gingerbread biscuits and saffron buns.
+In 2021, around 2.9 million litres of glögg were sold at Systembolaget.
 Currently, the largest glögg factory in the Nordic countries is located in Rajamäki, Nurmijärvi, Finland.